Badrinath Temple is situated in the Chamoli district in Uttarakhand. Know more about the Badrinath of Char Dham Yatra 2023 in Uttarakhand.

-The delightful town Badrinath is where divinity meets with the serenity of nature.
+The delightful town of Badrinath is where divinity meets with the serenity of nature.
 This prominent abode of Lord Vishnu is one of the holiest of the holy shrines of Char Dham Yatra.
-Other than Badrinath, these sites including Dwarka, Puri, and Rameswaram.
+Other than Badrinath, these sites include Dwarka, Puri, and Rameswaram.

 Badrinath is located between Nar and Narayan peaks.
 This pure land of Vishnu also belongs to the Chota Char Dham Yatra in Uttarakhand.
-It begins with Yamunotri, Gangotri, Kedarnath.
-And after that, Badrinath is the last and most famous stop in the pilgrimage tour of Garhwal Himalayas.
+It begins with Yamunotri, Gangotri, and Kedarnath.
+And after that, Badrinath is the last and most famous stop in the pilgrimage tour of the Garhwal Himalayas.

 Some major facts and information about Badrinath Temple.

-Deity: Badrinath (Lord Vishnu)
+- Deity: Badrinath (Lord Vishnu)

-Elevation / Height: 3,300m (10,800 ft)
+- Elevation / Height: 3,300m (10,800 ft)

-Visitors / Year: More than 12 Lakh people visited Badrinath in 2019.
+- Visitors / Year: More than 12 Lakh people visited Badrinath in 2019.